 Details of new procedures to protect against transmission of Covid-19

-We are really looking forwarded to welcoming you back to the clinic and our aim is to make your treatment as pleasant, safe and comfortable as before.
-Your health and safety and that of our staff is of the utmost importance to us.
+We are really looking forward to welcoming you back to the clinic and our aim is to make your treatment as pleasant, safe and comfortable as before.
+Your health and safety and that of our staff are of the utmost importance to us.